Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Models

 \subsection{Instruction Tuning}

 Training LMs with task-specific instructions \cite{wei2022finetuned,sanh2022multitask,ouyang2022training,wang2022super,chung2022scaling,asai2022task} has been extensively studied with remarkable progress achieved.
 However, the effect of instruction tuning on scientific literature understanding tasks has remained elusive.
 Moreover, the major focus of previous studies is on effective zero-shot or few-shot model transfer to new tasks rather than mitigating task interference.
-As a result, a head-to-head comparison between instruction tuning and MoE in multi-task LM pre-training is missing, which motivates us to bridge the gap in this paper.
+As a result, a head-to-head comparison between instruction tuning and MoE in multi-task LM pre-training is missing, so we aim to bridge the gap in this paper.